 |Home||About Us||Prices||Start the Process||Help Center||Call 800 928-7713 (8am-4pm PDT M-F)|

 Filing legal documents by mail, which is an option in all states, is often overlooked by divorce filers.
-Despite courthouse closures, most states are encouraging filing by mail or e-filing.
+Because of courthouse closures and social distancing practices, most states are encouraging filing by mail or e-filing.
 Even in counties that have temporarily stopped processing non-emergency filings like divorces until stay-at-home orders are lifted, filing now means your paperwork will already be in line when processing begins again in the coming weeks.
 This is especially important since the divorce rate is expected to surge in the U.S. after quarantine and a backlog is sure to follow.

 When you file for divorce by mail, you will need to send the original of each document for the court's file plus two copies (one for each spouse).
 In a few states, you may need to send additional copies of certain pleadings like the divorce petition when minor children are involved.
 With other documents like civil coversheets, vital statistics forms, and forms containing certain confidential information, you only need to send the original without any copies.
 When organizing your documents for mailing, keep the original of each document with its copies.
 If you have conflicting information about the number of copies required, remember that it is better to send too many rather than too few.